Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

-In this work, we demonstrate that the dissipative dynamics of an ordered array of qubits coupled to a one-dimensional (1D), structureless, and lossless electromagnetic bath (e.g. a ring cavity or a single-mode waveguide) can be described efficiently, with computational complexity that scales only polynomially with system size.
-Our approach leverages the partial permutational symmetry that naturally emerges at specific lattice constants, enabling us to group subsets of qubits into collective spin degrees of freedom, which we term ``superspins.''
+In this work, we demonstrate that the dissipative dynamics of an ordered array of qubits coupled to a one-dimensional (1D), structureless, and lossless electromagnetic bath (e.g. a ring cavity or a single-mode waveguide) can be described efficiently, with computational complexity scaling only polynomially with system size.
+Our approach leverages the partial permutational symmetry that emerges at specific lattice constants, allowing subsets of qubits to be mapped into collective spin degrees of freedom, which we term ``superspins.''
 The emergence of these superspins can be understood either by directly inspecting the structure of the matrix that describes the dissipative coupling between qubits or, equivalently, through the Lie algebra generated by the set of jump operators appearing in the Lindblad master equation.
 Using these collective variables, we exactly compute many-body superradiant dynamics for significantly larger system sizes than previously feasible and show explicitly that, unlike in the fully symmetric scenario, the total spin length is generally not conserved throughout the evolution.
 Furthermore, we analyze the entanglement properties of dark states reached at late times and study their metrological utility by comparing them to symmetric Dicke states.
+Our methods can be straightforwardly extended to systems with local noise by combining the superspin formalism with SU(4) techniques.